suprstar1072/mp3db/README.md

 This is the piece that will go thru your music directory and index all your music.
 You need php7, mysql, and eyeD3 installed.

+Edit CONSTS.php and enter your MySQL and path info.

 -------------------------------------------------------------------------
 -------------------------------------------------------------------------